mahalo/mahalo-loader/README.md

 ```

 ##Usage
-Configure webpack to use the preset for the desired files.
+Configure webpack to use the loader for the desired file types.
 Typically you will
-use the .mhml extension for your files.
-This will give you the best IDE support.
+use the **.ts** extension for your script files and the **.mhml** extension for your
+templates.
+This will provide the best IDE support.
+However **.js** files will
-But everything else works fine as well.
+be handled as well via the **allowJs** compiler option.

 In your webpack config object you should have something similar to this: